 Ohio Cottage Food Law: Do You Need Food Safety Training?

-Food made for sale in a home kitchen is known as cottage food.
+Food made for sale from a home kitchen is known as cottage food.

-Each state has its own cottage food law, setting rules around the types of food that you can make and sell, how and to whom you sell, and even how much you can earn each year from selling your homemade goods.
+Each state has its own cottage food law, setting rules for what foods you can make and sell, how and to whom you can sell them, and how much you can earn annually from your homemade goods.

-There are also rules around food safety training to ensure the food you make doesn’t make people sick.
+There are also rules about food safety training to ensure the food you make doesn’t make people sick.

 This article discusses the Ohio cottage food law, and whether you need food safety training to sell homemade food.